| | |

 Storage

-• Reheating: Reheat gently over low heat to avoid curdling the cream or overcooking the lobster.
+• Reheat gently over low heat to avoid curdling the cream or overcooking the lobster.
 Adding extra cream during reheating can help maintain the sauce’s texture.

 Printable Recipe Card